How to Protect Affiliate Income From Google Algorithm Changes

 The March 2024 Core Update was the largest in Google’s history.
 It ran for 45 days and rewrote multiple ranking systems simultaneously.
 Major publishers dropped 50% to 60% of their organic traffic in a matter of days.
 Over 800 sites were deindexed in that single update cycle.
 Google then released six more confirmed updates before the year ended.

 2025 followed the same pattern.
 March brought another core update.
-August brought a spam update that took 26 days to fully roll out, its longest since the March 2024 overhaul.
-December arrived with a third core update that, again, hit affiliate sites the hardest of any category.
+August brought a spam update that took 26 days to fully roll out.
+December arrived with a third core update that hit affiliate sites the hardest of any category.

 The single-source trap and why it is so easy to fall into